cordiverse/cordis/README.md

 A **plugin** is in one of three basic forms:

-- a function that accepts two parameters, of which the first is the plugin context, and the second is the provided opions
+- a function that accepts two parameters, of which the first is the plugin context, and the second is the provided options
 - a class that accepts above parameters
 - an object with an `apply` method in the form of the above function

 When a plugin is loaded, it is basically equivalent to calling the above function or class.
-Therefore, the following four ways of adding a event listener is basically equivalent:
+Therefore, the following four ways of adding an event listener is basically equivalent:

 ```ts
 ctx.on(event, callback)